DarkNDev/com.darkndev.notes-api/README.md

-# com.darkndev.notes-api-alt
+# com.darkndev.notes-api
-Notes Api with Authetication
+Notes Api with Authentication
 ### Usage
 1. Creating then signing user with password hashing and token generation -